 One way of looking at American history is that we’ve only had two presidents since 1932.
 FDR was president from 1932 to 1980, and Ronald Reagan has been president ever since.
 All of my childhood and schooling took place in FDR’s America, while my entire adult and working life has been in Reagan’s.

 The observant reader may suspect, due to my family and personal history up to this point, that I was singularly unprepared to make my own way in the world of commerce, and they would be right.
-I was almost entirely incompetent.
+I was almost entirely incompetent, a little pitiful, and faintly ridiculous.
 But I spent the next ten years in Berkeley, most of it in the same one-bedroom apartment, maintaining the same frugal lifestyle I had in graduate school.
 I held eight different jobs, progressing from illegally underpaid to handsomely compensated.
+(By typical 1980s standards.
+I certainly didn’t become Steve Jobs.)
 I worked at four book publishers, two prepress companies, one software publisher, and one international retailer.
 Most of the jobs were in Berkeley and San Francisco, but I also worked in Oakland and San Leandro.
 I kept giving notice mostly because it was the only way to get a substantial raise, partly to gain more diverse experience, and sometimes just to leap from frying pan to fire.
 I earned more, I learned more, but it was stressful to fit into new work environments on an almost yearly basis.

 Luckily, I found the work intrinsically rewarding and engaging.
 In the most general terms, what I did was evaluate, purchase, install, learn, use, and train others in publishing technologies.
 I started as a typographer and finished as a department manager.
 The evolution of publishing systems deployed in the field during the 1980s was astonishingly rapid and far reaching.